The R2D2 Prior for Generalized Linear Mixed Models: Abstract

 \section{Abstract}

 In Bayesian analysis, the selection of a prior distribution is typically done by considering each parameter in the model.
 While this can be convenient, in many scenarios it may be desirable to place a prior on a summary measure of the model instead.
 In this work, we propose a prior on the model fit, as measured by a Bayesian coefficient of determination ($R^2)$, which then induces a prior on the individual parameters.
 We achieve this by placing a beta prior on $R^2$ and then deriving the induced prior on the global variance parameter for generalized linear mixed models.
 We derive closed-form expressions in many scenarios and present several approximation strategies when an analytic form is not possible and/or to allow for easier computation.
 In these situations, we suggest approximating the prior by using a generalized beta prime distribution and provide a simple default prior construction scheme.
 This approach is quite flexible and can be easily implemented in standard Bayesian software.
-Lastly, we demonstrate the performance of the method on simulated data, where it particularly shines in high-dimensional examples, as well as real-world data, which shows its ability to model spatial correlation in the random effects.
+Lastly, we demonstrate the performance of the method on simulated and real-world data, where the method particularly shines in high-dimensional settings, as well as modeling random effects.